angelocandari/data-wrang-proj-openstreetmap/README.md

 ### Getting Started
 <p>This case has been documented using jupyter notebook
 DAND-Wrang-openStreetMap.ipynb.
-All relevant information, link to the map and python codes can be found by opening the file DAND-Wrang-openStreetMap.ipynb.
+For reviewing purposes and readability, I have organized the case by separating the codes, explaining the case on pdf and provided a sample data.
+Below are the files you need to follow this case:
 </p>
-- openStreetMap_case.pdf: Contains my answers to the rubric and documents my data wrangling process.
+- README.pdf: Contains my answers to the rubric and documents my data wrangling process.
-- audit_streetnames.py: Script that audits streetnames.
+- audit.py: Script that audits streetnames.
-- process_map.py: Script that converts and cleans my data.
+- data.py: Script that converts and cleans my data.
 - auckland_new-zealand-sample.osm: Contains small part of the map region I used.

 ### Location